Registration and enrolment

-Every Herts student must complete registration each year of your programme.
+Every Herts student must complete registration at the beginning of each year of your programme.
 This includes all new and returning students, and students moving from one Herts programme to another.

-For new students, you will be able to complete registration after you’ve received your joining instructions and set up your student record account.
+For new students, you will be able to complete registration after you’ve set up your University account.

-If you have applied for student finance through the Student Loan Company, you will not receive payment until you have completed registration.
+If you have applied for student finance through the Student Loan Company, you will not receive any payments until you have completed registration.

 What do you need before you start?